mawngo/kcomp/README.md

 # K-Compressor

-Reduce the number of colors used in image using k-mean clustering.
+Reduce the number of colors used in an image using k-mean clustering.

 ## Installation

-Require go 1.24+
+Require go 1.25+

 ```shell
 go install github.com/mawngo/kcomp@latest